 16 – Bakes

 Bakes are made from a batter of flour, cinnamon, nutmeg, sugar, baking powder, and water.
 Once mixed, the batter is shallow fried until golden brown.
-Bakes are usually sweet enough to be eaten alone but can be topped with maple syrup.
+While bakes are generally enjoyed for breakfast in Barbados, you can also serve them as a snack or dessert.

 17 – Sweet Bread